LiberTEM/LiberTEM/README.rst

 .. code-block:: shell

-    $ virtualenv -p python3 ~/libertem-venv/
+    $ virtualenv -p python3.6 ~/libertem-venv/
     $ source ~/libertem-venv/bin/activate
-    (libertem) $ pip install "libertem[torch]"
+    (libertem) $ pip install libertem[torch]

 Please see `our documentation <https://libertem.github.io/LiberTEM/install.html>`_ for details!

 Deployment as a single-node system for a local user is thoroughly tested and can be considered stable.
 Deployment on a cluster is experimental and still requires some additional work, see `Issue #105 <https://github.com/LiberTEM/LiberTEM/issues/105>`_.

 Applications